featuremine/tutorials/market-data01-feedhandler/README.md

 ```bash
 ./release/market-data01-feedhandler/binance-feed-handler --securities market-data01-feedhandler/securities1.txt --peer feed --ytp-file mktdata.ytp
 ```
 To check content directly we need Yamal tools.
-For the purpose of this blog, these utilities are build when building tutorial project.
+For the purpose of this blog, these utilities are built together with tutorial project.
 To install there utilities normally you can either download one of the [releases](https://github.com/featuremine/yamal/releases) or build from source directly.
 Let's first run `yamal-tail` to dump the content of the file to the screen
 ```bash
 ./release/dependencies/build/yamal/yamal-tail mktdata.ytp